Mission, Values, and Goals

 Service – Emphasize a servant-leadership lifestyle, which prepares graduates to serve in underserved communities, domestically and abroad.

 Students are encouraged to serve in primary care for diverse populations and for the underserved.
 All of our students are required to complete a clinical rotation in a medically underserved area or for a medically underserved population.
-Our first student cohort initiated and conducted health screenings for the homeless at a local church.
+Our students volunteer and conduct health screenings for the homeless at a local church.
 We are developing international mission opportunities for rotations and we foster a relationship with local organizations that can provide opportunities for personal mission trips.

 Leadership – Develop a solid professional value system, committed to life-long learning, professional development, and advocacy for the profession.

 Professionalism is emphasized as a component of academics.
 Students elect their government representatives who participate in faculty meetings and have membership opportunities in national and state PA organizations.
-Our faculty participates annually in the Physician Assistant Education Association (PAEA) conferences and workshops to remain well-informed to educate and encourage our students to play an active role in addressing the issues facing our profession.
-The PA program is housed in the Gardner-Webb University College of Health Sciences building that is shared with the Nursing and Preventative and Rehabilitative Health Science departments providing additional opportunities to reinforce interprofessionalism.
+Our faculty members regularly participate in Physician Assistant Education Association (PAEA) conferences and workshops to remain well-informed to educate and encourage our students to play an active role in addressing the issues facing our profession.
+The PA program is housed in the Gardner-Webb University College of Health Sciences building that is shared with the Nursing and Athletic Training Preventative and Rehabilitative Health Science departments providing additional opportunities to reinforce interprofessionalism.